andrey-usa/LocalSearch/README.md

 ## Features

 **- Keyword Boldening:**
-    Introduced a new feature to bolden the keywords in search results, making it easier than ever to find exactly what you're looking for.
+    Introduced a new feature to bolden the keywords in search results.

 **- Navigation to Result File:**
     Navigate directly to the text file containing search result.